-- Automatic Transfer of Funds – Set up automatic transfers or payments from your checking to accounts at ACU and other financial institutions through online bill pay.
+Automatic Transfer of Funds.
+Use online bill pay to set up automatic transfers or payments from your checking to accounts at ACU and other financial institutions.

-- Charge Account Transfer Request – Transfer existing credit card balances from other financial institutions to your ACU Visa credit card account to consolidate debt.
+Charge Account Transfer Request.
+To consolidate debt before you deploy, consider transferring existing credit card balances from other financial institutions to your ACU Visa credit card account.
 Transferred balances plus existing credit union balances must not exceed your credit limit.
-You may apply for a credit limit increase in order to transfer a greater amount.
+You may apply for a credit limit increase to transfer a greater amount.

-- Automatic Credit Card Payment Deduction – You can set up transfers from any one of your ACU accounts in order to make payments on your credit union issued Visa card.
+Automatic Credit Card Payment Deduction.
+You can set up transfers from any of your ACU accounts to make payments on your ACU Visa card.

-- Loan Applications – Use these applications to borrow funds or to refinance your higher-interest loans from other financial institutions to ACU.
-By refinancing, you make all your payments at one place and simplify your bookkeeping.
+Loan Applications.
+These applications are needed if you want to borrow funds or refinance your higher-interest loans from other financial institutions with ACU.
+Refinancing can make bookkeeping more convenient by allowing you to make all your payments in one place.

-- Family Resource Center – Your family resource center is a provider of workshops, briefings, training checklists and brochures for military personnel and dependents.
-Information on relocation and employment, and financial and family counseling are also available.
-The phone number for the family resource center on JBLM is 253.967.9496.
+Family Resource Center.
+Your family resource center provides workshops, briefings, training checklists, and brochures for military personnel and dependents.
+Information on relocation, employment, and financial and family counseling are also available.
+Contact the JBLM resource center at 253.967.9496.

-- Power of Attorney or POA documents – Enables someone other than a member account owner or joint owner to access accounts, as well as conduct other personal business.
-POA forms are provided through your legal assistance officer.
-ACU will honor POA terms upon receiving a certified copy of the original document.
+Power of Attorney (POA) Documents.
+A POA enables someone other than a member account owner or joint owner to access your accounts as well as conduct other personal business.
+The POA forms are available from your legal assistance officer.
+ACU will honor POA terms as soon as we receive a certified copy of the original document.

-- Your Financial Papers – A family member or a trusted friend should know where financial documents are kept and what financial obligations you have.
+Personal Financial Documents.
+Select a family member or trusted friend and let them know where your financial documents are kept and what financial obligations you have.